 7. Centre for Accident Research and Road Safety Queensland (CARRS-Q) - Queensland University of TechnologyAustralia, QLD Creator: Queensland University of Technology - Faculty of Health Last reviewed: 18/04/2017

 Review: The Centre has a commitment to achieve real and long-term results by providing research-based information to policy makers and the community.
 Research, education and programs to improve road safety around the hazzards of alcohol and drug influences.
 Browse using search terms such as "alcohol effected driving", "drug-affected driving", "rural and remote areas" or "young drivers".

-Review: Independent not-for-profit organisation with volunteers who donate their time to patrol the CBD, Fortitude Valley and Caxton Street precincts, watching out for anyone in crisis, at risk or in need.
+Review: Independent not-for-profit organisation with volunteers who donate their time to patrol the Brisbane CBD, Fortitude Valley and Caxton Street precincts, watching out for anyone in crisis, at risk or in need.
 Services include crisis intervention, conflict resolution, front-line first aid (including alcohol or drug overdose), public counselling and guidance, secondary victim support and welfare assistance.
-This rapid response service works in partnership with other official services - Police, Ambulance, City Council, venue management and security, taxi operations and other city stakeholders.
+This rapid response service works in partnership with other official services - Police, Ambulance, City Council, venue management and security, and taxi operations.
 A practical outreach, prevention and harm reduction community service supporting people to party safely.